Date Updated: 08/22/2025

 What to expect from your doctor

-Be prepared to answer questions your doctor is likely to ask, such as:
+Be prepared to answer questions your healthcare professional is likely to ask, such as:

 • Have your symptoms been continuous or occasional?